Manuras/Dunjun/ReadMe.md

 At the moment, only Windows is supported through the Visual Studio solution.
 Mac OS X and Linux will implemented later when needed/wanted.

-Most of the code should compile on Mac OS X and Linux with probably only a few minor changes.
+Most of the code should compile on Mac OS X and Linux with probably only a few minor changes<sup>1</sup>.

+<sup>1</sup>_XInput is required (at the moment) for gamepad control however, GLFW does support joystick so that could be used a workaround for the moment._

 ## Supported Platforms ##